libraryofcelsus/Aetherius_AI_Assistant/readme.md

 18. Type "Exit" twice to return to the main menu.
 Now select "Main Bot"

-19. Select one of the "Manual" chatbot modes, this will enable you to choose what gets uploaded to the chatbots memories.
+19. Select one of the "Training" chatbot modes, this will enable you to choose what gets uploaded to the chatbots memories.
 It also enables a summary of Aetherius's inner loop, avoid uploading irrelivant information to the inner loop DB as they tend to take priority over other memories.
-Using the Auto mode can cause an undesired personality to emerge from the bot if it doesn't have established memories.

-20. Once the chatbots memories have been established, type "Exit" and then select one of the Auto chatbots, this mode will have the bot decide for itself if it should upload to its memory DB.
+20. Once the chatbots memories have been established, type "Exit" and then select one of the "Manual" chatbots, this mode is similar to the training mode, but disables the inner-loop summary and upload sequence.

+21. Once the chatbot has adopted a desired personality, I recommend creating a backup of the "nexus" folder and then create a collection from the "aetherius" index on pinecone.io.
+This will let you revert back to a base state if issues arise later.

+22. Once you have made a backup, you can start using the "Auto mode, this mode has Aetherius decide for itself whether or not it should upload to its memories.

-21. Using the GPT 3.5 scripts causes a significant decrease in intelligence, and as such generally shouldn't be used for training.
+23. Using the GPT 3.5 scripts causes a significant decrease in intelligence, and as such generally shouldn't be used for training.
 Auto-Memory may also lead to some issues, chat - manual is recommended if only using GPT 3.5.

 # Contact
+Discord: Kutkh#7805

-email@libraryofcelsus.com
+Email: email@libraryofcelsus.com